 Tax Matters-Passive Foreign Investment Companies.
-Special tax considerations apply with respect to investments by a Portfolio in certain passive foreign investment companies (PFICs).
+To the extent that a Fund invests in stock in a foreign company, such stock may constitute an equity investment in a passive foreign investment company (PFIC).
+Special tax considerations apply with respect to investments by a Fund in certain PFICs.
 A foreign company is generally a PFIC if 75% or more of its gross income is passive or if 50% or more of its assets produce passive income.
-Capital gains on the sale of an interest in a PFIC will be deemed ordinary income regardless of how long the Fund held it.
-Also, each Portfolio may be subject to corporate income tax and an interest charge on certain dividends and capital gains earned in respect to PFICs interests, whether or not such amounts are distributed to shareholders.
-To avoid such tax and interest, a Portfolio may elect to "mark to market" its PFIC interests, that is, to treat such interests as sold on the last day of the Portfolio's fiscal year and to recognize any unrealized gains (or losses, to the extent of previously recognized gains) as ordinary income each year.
-This election may cause the Portfolio to recognize income prior to the receipt of cash payments with respect to those investments; in order to distribute this income and avoid a tax on the Portfolio, the Portfolio may be required to liquidate portfolio securities that it might otherwise have continued to hold, potentially resulting in additional taxable gain or loss to the Portfolio.
-Distributions from the Portfolio that are attributable to income or gains earned in respect to PFIC interests are characterized as ordinary income.
-Each Portfolio (other than the Money Market, Short-Term Investment-Grade, Total Bond Market Index, Global Bond Index, and High Yield Bond Portfolios) may invest in PFICs.
+Capital gains on the sale of an interest in a PFIC will be deemed ordinary income regardless of how long a Fund held it.
+Also, a Fund may be subject to corporate income tax and an interest charge on certain dividends and capital gains earned in respect to PFICs interests, whether or not such amounts are distributed to shareholders.
+To avoid such tax and interest, a Fund may elect to "mark to market" its PFIC interests, that is, to treat such interests as sold on the last day of the Fund's fiscal year and to recognize any unrealized gains (or losses, to the extent of previously recognized gains) as ordinary income each year.
+This election may cause the Fund to recognize income prior to the receipt of cash payments with respect to those investments; in order to distribute this income and avoid a tax on the Fund, the Fund may be required to liquidate portfolio securities that it might otherwise have continued to hold, potentially resulting in additional taxable gain or loss to the Fund.
+Distributions from a Fund that are attributable to income or gains earned in respect to PFIC interests are characterized as ordinary income.
+Each Fund (other than the Money Market, Short-Term Investment-Grade, Total Bond Market Index, Global Bond Index, and High Yield Bond Portfolios) may invest in PFICs.